littleRathi/jPar/README.md

 Relevant for usage is only the package de.bs.cli.jpar, all other subpackages are for internal usage:

+### @CliProgram annotation
-- @CliProgram annotation: to mark a class, that contains all the options
+to mark a class, that contains all the options

+### @Option
-- @Option: mark a method or field as a option, method should only have one parameter
+mark a method or field as a option, method should only have one parameter

+### @Arguments
-- @Arguments: that to mark possible values for an option, can be on a field/method that also marked with @Option or on a method, that has no parameters and returns String\[][]
+that to mark possible values for an option, can be on a field/method that also marked with @Option or on a method, that has no parameters and returns String\[][]

+### JPar
-- JPar: method that take care of processing parameters or creating manual information
+method that take care of processing parameters or creating manual information

+### Values
-- Values: contains static method for creating String\[][] arrays, useful for methods annotated with @Arguments
+contains static method for creating String\[][] arrays, useful for methods annotated with @Arguments

+### JParException
-- JParException: which is thrown inside of the library
+which is thrown inside of the library

+## Usage

 ## Todo